FaisalNihal/Customer-Segmentation-for-an-E-Commerce-Platform-Using-K-Means-Clustering/README.md

 '
 **1**.
 Convert the 0 group's free and trial customer to lifetime/premium customer

 **2**.
-Provide some discount on price for group 0 customer
+Provide some discount on price/reward for group 0 customer to encourage them to buy more

 **3**.
-Provide special offer with customer based marketing for free and trial customer of group 1 and 3
+Provide special offer with individual customer based marketing for free and trial customer of group 1 and 3

 **4**.
 Improve the service level (on time delivery, improve the quality of high price product) for lifetime customer